MPOS/php-mpos/README.md

 Customization
 =============

-This project was meant to allow users to easily cusomize the system and templates.
+This project was meant to allow users to easily customize the system and templates.
 Hence no upstream framework was used to keep it as simple as possible.
 If you are just using the system, there will be no need to adjust anything.
 Things will work out of the box!
 But if you plan on creating your own theme, things are pretty easy: